Meet the Team

-Ian and Lindsey first learned to dance in England while Lindsey studied her Masters degree in Medieval Studies in 2009.
-Their first coach was a fellow student and former competitive dancer from South Africa who took up dance teaching to earn some extra money while studying his PhD.
+Ian and Lindsey first learned to dance in York, England, while Lindsey studied her Masters degree in Medieval Studies during 2008-9.
+Their first teacher, Russell, was a fellow student and former competitive dancer from South Africa.
+Russell created a small dance teaching venture in York to earn some extra money while studying his PhD.

-After accepting an offer from Carla and Ian to take over Long-Steps when they retire, Ian and Lindsey stepped up their own dance pursuits, as well as starting to instruct classes and private sessions.
-On July 1 2016 Ian and Lindsey formally took over the Long-Steps studio and continue to work hard on their own dancing and teaching skills, and choreography techniques.
+In 2015 Ian and Lindsey accepted an offer from Carla and Ian to take over Long-Steps when they retired.
+Through late 2015 and early 2016 Ian and Lindsey stepped up their own dance training yet again.
+They started taking classes and instructing private tuition sessions.
+On July 1 2016 Ian and Lindsey formally took over Long-Steps.

-When not dancing, Ian enjoys playing competitive chess and is heavily involved in chess administration for the Hobart Chess Club, Tasmanian Chess Association, and Australian Chess Federation.
-Ian has also recently completed a Certificate IV in Web Technologies and is in the process of establishing a small business entitled Incy Wincy Web Solutions.
-Lindsey is the proud author of James Munkers: Super Freak, and is currently working on the second installment in the series James Munker: Freak of Nature.
-Lindsey is also a proud advocate and passionate volunteer for RESULTS Australia.
+When not dancing, Ian enjoys playing competitive chess and is heavily involved in chess administration.
+Ian has also established a small business entitled Incy Wincy Web Solutions which helps small businesses achieve their desired website and other online goals.
+Lindsey is the proud author of James Munkers: Super Freak, and James Munker: Freak of Nature.
+Lindsey is currently working on several other novels, and is also a proud advocate and passionate volunteer for RESULTS Australia.